Rosalie (musical): Synopsis

-In the kingdom of Romanza, the crowd assembles to await the arrival of the West Point flyer Lieutenant Richard Fay, coming to visit a girl whom he met in Paris.
+In the fictional kingdom of Romanza, the crowd assembles to await the arrival of the West Point flyer Lieutenant Richard Fay, coming to visit a girl whom he met in Paris.
 Mary O'Brien is waiting for her boyfriend, Bill, who she thinks is on the flight with Lt.
 Fay.
 When Dick and Rosalie meet, they realize they are in love ("Say So!").
 Dick finds out that she is a Princess and he angrily leaves.
 King Cyril reluctantly goes to visit America to obtain a loan for his troubled country, accompanied by his daughter Princess Rosalie and the Queen.

 Princess Rosalie visits West Point, but she is disguised.
 The cadets welcome the royal family ("West Point March"), and Dick and Rosalie continue their romantic relationship ("Oh Gee-Oh Joy").
 However, Rosalie agrees to marry Captain Carl, whose father is a Prince, to keep Dick from being tried in court ("Kingdom of Dreams").

 At a dance at West Point, Mary and Bill, who had been fighting, make up ("Ev'rybody Knows I Love Somebody").
 Rosalie attends the dance, disguised as a cadet ("Follow the Drum").
 Mary wonders about the feelings she has for Bill ("How Long Has This Been Going On?").
 Dick and Rosalie return to Romanza and start a revolution so that her royal duties will no longer keep them apart.
 Exiled to Paris, Rosalie and a group of dancers perform ("The Ballet of the Flowers"), and King Cyril happily announces the engagement of Rosalie and Dick.